-In addition to providing distinct functionality for consumers, large and small businesses also use cloud solutions for improving productivity.
+In addition to providing distinct functionality for consumers, large and small businesses also utilize cloud solutions for improving productivity.
 For example, document sharing (Google Docs), customer relationship management or CRM (Salesforce.com), expense reporting (Concur), payroll (ADP), email, file sharing, backup and archiving.
-In addition to presenting SaaS, cloud providers also have tools and environments for Platform as a Service (PaaS) to support development and creation of SaaS services, among others.
+In addition to presenting SaaS, cloud providers also have tools and environments for Platform as a Service (PaaS) to support development and creating of SaaS services among others.

-The types of storage layers for Infrastructure-as-a-Service (IaaS) include capabilities such as web or virtual machines (VMs), storage for online file sharing, backup or archiving, database, search and development tools.
-These capabilities enable cloud providers themselves or third parties to create customised solutions by combining the various cloud functionalities or layers with services provided.
+The types of storage layers for Infrastructure-as-a-Service (IaaS) include capabilities like Web or virtual machines (VMs), storage for online file sharing, backup or archiving, database, search and development tools.
+These capabilities enable cloud providers themselves or third parties to create individualized solutions by combining the various cloud functionalities or layers into services provided.

 Products and solutions are the most common cloud storage service building blocks of physical storage systems.
-Private cloud and public services from SaaS to PaaS and IaaS exploit tiered storage, including solid state drives (SSDs) and hard disc drives (HDDs).
-Similar to traditional enterprise storage environments, cloud services and solution providers exploit a mix of different storage technology tiers that meet different SLO and SLA requirements.
-For example, using fast SSDs for dense I/O consolidation — supporting database journals and indices, metadata for fast lookup and other transactional data — enables more work to be performed with less energy in a denser and more cost-effective footprint.
+Private cloud and public services from SaaS to PaaS and IaaS leverage tiered storage including solid state drives (SSDs) and hard disk drives (HDDs).
+Similar to traditional enterprise storage environments, cloud services and solution providers leverage a mix of different storage technology tiers which meet different SLO and SLA requirements.
+For example, using fast SSDs for dense I/O consolidation—supporting database journals and indices, metadata for fast lookup and other transactional data— enable more work to be performed with less energy in a denser and more cost-effective footprint.

-Using a mixture of ultra-fast SSDs along with high-capacity HDDs provides a balance of performance and capacity to meet other service requirements with different service cost options.
+Using a mix of ultra-fast SSDs along with high-capacity HDDs provides a balance of performance and capacity to meet other service requirements with different service cost options.

-With cloud services, instead of specifying what type of physical drive to buy, cloud providers cater for that by providing various availability, cost, capacity, functionality and performance options to meet different SLA and SLO requirements.
+With cloud services, instead of specifying what type of physical drive to buy, cloud providers take care of that by providing various availability, cost, capacity, functionality and performance options to meet different SLA and SLO requirements.

 At the heart of legacy IT, hosting, managed service provider (MSP) and clouds are common building blocks, which include networking, processing and storage technologies.

-Different types of servers, networks and storage technologies meet various cloud computing and cloud storage requirements (for example, dense rack and blade servers with different numbers of sockets and cores at various GHz speeds, threads, amount of memory and I/O expansion capabilities).
-Networking options include fast 40GbE and 100GbE for backhaul or trunk circuits, along with the more common 10GbE and 1GbE for virtual private networks (VPN) and bandwidth optimisation.
+Different types of servers, networks and storage technologies meet various cloud compute and cloud storage requirements (dense rack and blade servers with different numbers of sockets, and cores at various GHz speeds, threads, amount of memory and I/O expansion capabilities are just some examples).
+Networking options include fast 40GbE and 100GbE for backhaul or trunk circuits, along with the more common 10GbE and 1GbE for virtual private networks (VPN) and bandwidth optimization.

 Data storage options or tiers include ultra-fast SSDs, as well as fast medium- and high-capacity HDDs.
-Storage management features include data protection — high availability (HA), backup (BC) and disaster recovery (DR) — as well as footprint reduction (DFR) for space optimisation, such as compression, deduplication and thin provisioning, which enables more information to be stored for longer periods at lower costs.
+Storage management features include data protection—high availability (HA), backup (BC) and disaster recovery (DR)— as well as footprint reduction (DFR) for space optimization, such as compression, deduplication and thin provisioning, which enables more information to be stored for longer periods at lower costs.

-Software tools are also very important in creating services and solutions, and include APIs, middleware, databases, applications, hypervisors for creating virtual machines (VMs) and virtual desktop infrastructures (VDI), along with cloud stackware, such as OpenStack, and associated management tools.
-Examples of VMs and VDI hypervisors include Citrix/Xen, KVM, Microsoft Hyper-V, Oracle and VMware ESX/vSphere.
+Software tools are also very important in creating services and solutions, and include APIs, middleware, database, applications, hyper-visors for creating virtual machines (VMs) and virtual desktop infrastructures (VDI), along with cloud stackware, such as OpenStack, and associated management tools.
+Examples of VMs and VDI hyper-visors include Citrix/Xen, KVM, Microsoft Hyper-V, Oracle and VMware ESX/vSphere.

 In all three cases, data storage is configured into storage systems, storage appliances and compute servers.

-Public clouds are services accessible at no charge or for a fee, providing different functionality, such as Amazon Web Services (AWS), Google Docs or Seagate® EVault® data backup software.
+Public clouds are services accessible for free or for a fee providing different functionality, such as Amazon Web Services (AWS), Google Docs or Seagate® EVault® data backup software.
 Public clouds are controlled by their respective owners, whose customers choose to use their services.
-Private clouds, on the other hand, are owned or operated and controlled by organisations and are similar to legacy IT services delivery.
-However, note that private clouds built using publicly available components or services, and existing offsite in different cloud provider locations, are referred to as hybrid clouds.
+Private clouds, on the other hand, are owned or operated and controlled by organizations and are similar to legacy IT services delivery.
+However, note that private clouds built using publicly available components or services and existing off-premises in different cloud provider locations are referred to as hybrid clouds.

 Seagate and Cloud Storage

-As a key supplier to private and public cloud and managed services providers, Seagate technology is found in enterprise environments and cloud data centres, and is used by managed service providers to small businesses and consumers.
-In other words, Seagate has been enabling cloud computing and cloud storage from the data centre to your pocket for some time!
+As a key supplier to private and public cloud and managed services providers, Seagate technology is found in enterprise environments and cloud data centers and in managed service providers to small business and consumers.
+In other words, Seagate has been enabling cloud compute and cloud storage from the data center to your pocket for some time!

-Storage options for cloud computing and cloud storage environments from Seagate include the Pulsar® family of ultra-high performance SSDs.
-Complementing Pulsar drives are high–performance, 2.5 inch Savvio® 10K and Savvio 15K HDDs for higher-density scenarios, as well as energy-efficient Constellation® HDDs that can support a multiple terabyte configuration.
+Storage options for cloud compute and cloud storage environments from Seagate include the Pulsar® family of ultra-high performance SSDs.
+Complementing Pulsar drives are high–performance, 2.5-inch Savvio® 10K and Savvio 15K HDDs for higher-density scenarios, as well as energy-efficient Constellation® HDDs that can support a multiple terabyte configuration.